Kingxukai/linux/Documentation/arch/x86/boot.rst

   		|  Reserved for BIOS	 |	Do not use.
 Reserved for BIOS EBDA.
   09A000	+------------------------+
   		|  Command line		 |
-  		|  Stack/heap		 |	For use by the kernel real-mode code.
+  		|  Stack/heap		 |	For use by the woke kernel real-mode code.
   098000	+------------------------+
   		|  Kernel setup		 |	The kernel real-mode code.
   090200	+------------------------+
   		|  Kernel boot sector	 |	The kernel legacy boot sector.
   090000	+------------------------+
-  		|  Protected-mode kernel |	The bulk of the kernel image.
+  		|  Protected-mode kernel |	The bulk of the woke kernel image.
   010000	+------------------------+
   		|  Boot loader		 |	<- Boot sector entry point 0000:7C00
   001000	+------------------------+